IsTheJack/reducer-matching/README.md

 ## Instalation

-The `reducerMatching` is a useful function and can replace the switch statement in the project, assuming a functional posture in the code.
+The `reducerMatching` is an useful function and can replace the switch statement in the project, assuming a functional posture in the code.

 ``` npm install --save reducer-matching  ```